AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 ```
 a3f0c02a-866a-472e-8f13-248360e296f7
 ```
-These UUIDs are used by Globus to uniquely identify resources, so this is important in the context of automation.
-They can also be used to search for endpoints in the Web UI.
+These UUIDs are used by Globus to uniquely identify resources, so they are particularly important in the context of automation.
+They can also be used to search for endpoints or collections in the Web UI.

 ### HANDS-ON EXERCISES
 These are the instructions for the hands-on exercises for the Globus workshop.